anmolvarshney05/VLC-with-Subs/README.md

 # VLC-with-Subs
 Downloads Subtitles for a Video File using its Hash and then opens VLC Media Player with the Subtitle Loaded.

-# Created by Anmol Varshney
+Created by Anmol Varshney

-# Source Code in src

-# For Requirements refer to requirements.txt
+For Requirements refer to requirements.txt

+Steps:
+1. Install Python by following the Instructions from https://www.python.org/
+2. Don't forget to add Python to your PATH Environment Variable
-# For Usage refer to Usage.txt
+3. Refer to Usage.txt
+4. Sit Back and Enjoy!